 • Launch of the Develop PA/MA Program in 2022, with the aim of developing and attracting local talent in the states of Pará and Maranhão.
 This program has grown and solidified, and was repositioned as the Northern People Strategy in 2025.
 The main actions carried out in 2024 include: including Maranhão in the program; preferential vacancies for local talent in both states; mapping, development and performance acceleration programs and mentoring aimed at leadership; and strengthening the internal dashboard of local talent indicators so that leadership can see important information for managing and engaging this audience.
 In addition, this year we launched the "Stand Out" initiative, in person and online, with a focus on guidance on preparing CVs and tips for participating in selection processes for the community.
 In the initiative's first year, approximately 2,000 people took part.

-Commitments and targets
+Commitments and Targets

 Vale's Archive